gwnrtools/visualizations/README.md

 2. **Spin-Weighted Spherical Harmonics (SWSH)**
 3. **Gravitational Wave (GW) Modes**

-These visualizations are aimed at providing intuitive and detailed representations of various modes and harmonics relevant to gravitational wave astrophysics.
+This toolkit intends to create a user-friendly environment for visualizing the aforementioned by providing intuitive and detailed representations of various modes and harmonics crucial to gravitational wave astrophysics.

 ## Acknowledgments